antononcube/MathematicaVsR/Projects/QuantileRegressionWorkflows/README.md

 of the meetup
 [Orlando Machine Learning and Data Science](https://www.meetup.com/Orlando-MLDS).

-The Mathematica monad `QRMon` is implemented with the package ["MonadicQuantileRegression.m"](https://github.com/antononcube/MathematicaForPrediction/blob/master/MonadicProgramming/MonadicQuantileRegression.m), [[AAp1](https://github.com/antononcube/MathematicaForPrediction/blob/master/MonadicProgramming/MonadicQuantileRegression.m)], and it is based on the package ["QuantileRegression.m"](https://github.com/antononcube/MathematicaForPrediction/blob/master/QuantileRegression.m),
+The Mathematica / Wolfram Language monad `QRMon` is implemented with the package ["MonadicQuantileRegression.m"](https://github.com/antononcube/MathematicaForPrediction/blob/master/MonadicProgramming/MonadicQuantileRegression.m), [[AAp1](https://github.com/antononcube/MathematicaForPrediction/blob/master/MonadicProgramming/MonadicQuantileRegression.m)], and it is based on the package ["QuantileRegression.m"](https://github.com/antononcube/MathematicaForPrediction/blob/master/QuantileRegression.m),
 \[[AAp2](https://github.com/antononcube/MathematicaForPrediction/blob/master/QuantileRegression.m)\].
+(Below this software monad is referenced as `QRMon-WL`.)

 The R monad is also named `QRMon`, it is implemented with the package ["QRMon-R"](https://github.com/antononcube/QRMon-R),